chamikasudusinghe/waco-extend/README.md

 ```

 ## How to use
-This repository includes WACO for SpMV, SpMM, and SDDMM.
+This repository includes WACO-Extended for SpMM, and SDDMM.
 While this README focuses on co-optimizing SpMM, you can easily apply these steps to SpMV and SDDMM as well.
 Basically, WACO is consisted of four stages and you can walk through each stage by following instructions.

 **1. Generate a training dataset.**
 ```